foundation/foundation-sites/docs/pages/accordion-menu.md

 ## Submenu Toggle

-Accordion menus can have a seperate submenu toggle.
+Accordion menus can have a separate submenu toggle.
 This allows the parent item to have its own link, but still allows the submenu to be opened/closed.
 You need to add the class `accordion-menu` as well as the data attribute `data-submenu-toggle="true"` for this to work correctly.

 ```html